 Even if you are exposed to the sun for a limited period of time, you will not develop serious skin problems, perhaps sunspots.

 Some people worry about the heat and burns caused by LED grow lights.

 Do Grow Lights Cause Cancer?

-There is no conclusive evidence that exposure to blue light causes cancer.
-However, we do know that UV light can cause skin cancer.
+While there is no definite proof that blue light exposure leads to cancer, it is well-established that UV light can cause skin cancer.

-Another safety concern with LED cannabis growing lights is the hazardous components.
+One important safety issue to consider when using LED cannabis growing lights is the presence of hazardous ingredients.

 Healthy Growers, Healthy Plants.

-5. Choose the right LED grow lights with a natural white view mode for you and your plants.
+- Choose the right LED grow lights for your business.

-6. Purchase your lights from an experienced and reputable cannabis lighting companies to ensure they meet all safety guidelines.
+- Purchase your lights from an experienced and reputable cannabis lighting company Auxgrow to ensure they meet all safety guidelines.